kwiecien/gitty/commands.md

 -   `--mixed` running `git reset --mixed HEAD^` will take the changes made in the last commit and move them to the **working directory**
 -   \--soft  running `git reset --soft HEAD^` will take the changes made in the last commit and move them to the **Staging Index**
 -   \--hard running `git reset --hard HEAD^` will take the changes made in the last commit and **erases** them

+# git diff

+-   By default git diff will show you any uncommitted changes since the last commit

+         git diff

+-   Comparing files between two different commits

+         git diff sha1 sha2

+-   Comparing two branches

+    ```bash
+    # the diff input is the tips of both branches
+    git diff branch1..other-feature-branch
+    git diff branch1 other-feature-branch

+    # the three dot operator
+    git diff branch1...other-feature-branch
+    ```

+    The three dot operator initiates the diff by changing the first input parameter `branch1`.
+It **changes `branch1` into a ref of the _shared common ancestor commit_ between the two diff inputs**, the shared ancestor of branch1 and other-feature-branch.
+The last parameter input parameter remains unchanged as the tip of other-feature-branch.

+-   Comparing files from two branches

+         git diff master new_branch ./diff_test.txt

+-  Comparing working directory with staging area

+        git diff

+-  Comparing staging area with repository

+        gir diff --staged